Absorbent Hygiene Products

 European Commission Terminates REACH Restriction Procedure on Substances in Single-Use Baby Diapers

-The European Commission has officially terminated the REACH restriction procedure for substances in single-use baby diapers as of March 2026.
-This decision halts the introduction of new EU-wide chemical limits for these products, providing immediate regulatory certainty for manufacturers and the hygiene product supply chain.
+The European Commission has officially closed the REACH restriction procedure for substances in single-use baby diapers as of March 2026.
+This move provides immediate regulatory certainty for the hygiene sector by halting the introduction of new chemical limits under this specific dossier.

 ec.europa.euEuropean UnionEuropean Union